cemor/smart-garden-nametag/smart-garden-nametag-tutorial.md

 ## Step 10
 Now you're ready to download your code!
-Press the ``|Download|`` button to save the code to your computer.
+Press the ``|Download|`` button to save the code to your micro:bit.
-Watch this youtube video to learn how to move the code from your computer to your micro:bit (Mike's youtube link or other helpful resource here)
+Visit this page to learn how to plug in your micro:bit and how to download your program to the micro:bit https://microbit.org/get-started/first-steps/set-up/